 Number two is an old-timer, but still going strong.

 The first article in the NTS series, it introduces the need for a secure time mechanism.
 And why it is important that Internet time also make the (easy!) move from NTP to NTS.
-It is almost as painless as moving from to today, thanks to Let’s Encrypt and the ACME protocol (Automated Certificate Management Environment).
+It is almost as painless as moving from #HTTP to #HTTPS today, thanks to Let’s Encrypt and the ACME protocol (Automated Certificate Management Environment).

 Aaaand the winner iiiiis: